 Non-surgical treatments may be all that are needed for many people with a Morton's neuroma.
 From the simple to the more technical, they include the following:

 - Choosing the right footwear is very important.
-If you have a Morton's neuroma you should avoid high-heeled and narrow or pointed-toe shoes.
-Also avoid shoes with thin soles.
-Wear comfortable, wide-fitting shoes which don't squash your feet.
+It is important to avoid high-heeled and narrow or pointed-toe shoes, as well as shoes with thin soles.
+Wearing comfortable, wide-fitting shoes which don't squash the feet is best.

 - Pads inside the shoes are often helpful.
-Shoe inserts (also called orthoses) for this condition can be bought in pharmacies over-the-counter.
-To protect the nerve, obtain a metatarsal pad, that is, a soft pad which sits below the ball of your foot.
-Follow the instructions to place the pad in the right place.
-It should fit behind the ball of your foot, rather than directly underneath it.
+Shoe inserts (also called orthoses) for this condition can be bought in pharmacies over the counter.
+To protect the nerve, metatarsal pad can be obtained - this is a soft pad which sits below the ball of the foot. .
+It should fit behind the ball of the foot, rather than directly underneath it.
 Insoles with metatarsal domes may also be effective.
 These are cushions for the whole foot, with a raised dome-like area under the ball of your foot.
-It may be better to have an insole fitted by a trained foot specialist (podiatrist).

 - Steroid or local anaesthetic injections (or a combination of both) into the affected area of the foot may be needed if the simple footwear changes do not fully relieve symptoms.
-This may be done by a specialist in ultrasound scans (radiologist), who injects whilst doing the ultrasound scan.
-It may also be done by a podiatrist, or an orthopaedic surgeon.
+This may be done by a specialist in ultrasound scans (radiologist) who injects whilst doing the ultrasound scan.
+It may also be done by a podiatrist or an orthopaedic surgeon.
+This has been shown to give good pain relief, at least in the short term.
 However, the footwear modification measures should still be continued.

 - Sclerosant injections involve the injection of alcohol and local anaesthetic into the affected nerve under the guidance of an ultrasound scan.
 Some studies have shown this to be as effective as surgery.
-However, this may not be widely available in the UK yet.
+However, this is not widely available in the UK yet.

 - Freezing (cryotherapy) is sometimes used but is not widely available in the UK.